kenfj/scrapy-crawler/README.md

 * this is appstore crawler by python Scrapy
 * basic setup plus added progress bar etc.
-* the result saved as json file with icon jpg
+* the result saved as csv file with icon image

 ## Setup